Is preplanning and prepaying a good idea?

 An average casket costs over $2,000, and some of the nicest ones sell for as much as $10,000.

 Planning for and prepaying your funeral — as strange as it may seem — can allow you to lock in a price for something that there’s no doubt you’ll need eventually.
 Those funeral fees, caskets, urns and related expenses could be a lot more expensive down the road.

-It’s often not easy to come up with that kind of money suddenly — especially these days when so many people are out of work due to the pandemic, or are just getting back on their feet and trying to save or pay down debt.
+It’s not easy to come up with that kind of money suddenly — especially these days when so many people are struggling with high prices and trying to pay down debt.

 The downsides of preplanning

 It doesn’t always make sense to pay ahead, according to the nonprofit Funeral Consumers Alliance.

 Your survivors may not understand a contract you've made with a funeral provider — or even be aware of them.
 They may also be stuck paying additional fees.
 And many states, the group cautions, don’t offer consumer protections for prepaid funeral money.

 If you do decide to prepay, the Alliance recommends making sure your plan allows for a full refund or one with little or no penalty if you need to cancel.

 And if you’ve purchased funeral insurance, the money should be transferable to another funeral establishment should you move, change your mind or the company closes.
 If you do transfer your funds, however, the new funeral home is not obligated to honor the prices you were originally quoted.